Addalin/addalin.github.io/content/authors/admin/_index.md

 first_name: Adi
 email: ""
 ---
-I am a PhD Candidate in Electrical and Computers Engineering at the Technion, working under the supervision of [yoav schechner](https://webee.technion.ac.il/people/yoav/) at the Hibrid Imaging Lab [(HIL)](https://webee.technion.ac.il/people/yoav/lab-and-group/).
+I am a Ph.D. candidate in Electrical & Computer Engineering at the Technion, Israel Institute of Technology.
+My Ph.D. and MSc advisor is [Prof. Yoav Schechner](https://webee.technion.ac.il/people/yoav/) at the [Hybrid Imaging Lab](https://webee.technion.ac.il/people/yoav/lab-and-group/) in the Viterbi Faculty of ECE.
+I am a PBC fellowship recipient for outstanding women doctoral students in Hi-Tech professions 2022-2023 by the Planning & Budgeting Committee, The Council for Higher Education of Israel.

+I develop computational imaging tools for sensing and learning environmental parameters.
+My research interests lie in data inference and solving inverse problems from optical measurements, computational imaging, computer vision, and statistical learning.
-I am passionate about solving challenging and multidisciplinary research engineering problems.
-My PhD research explores how to enhance daynamic phonoma study from atmospheric lidars.
+I am passionate about solving challenging, multidisciplinary research and engineering problems related to nature.
+I am also open to expanding my research horizons to wearables, autonomous systems, space technology, and medical sensing.

+My PhD topic is Distributed Optical Atmospheric Sensing Learning, which aims to advance the study of dynamic atmospheric phenomena from lidars.
+My research is part of the inspiring ERC Horizon 2020 project [CloudCT](https://www.cloudct.space/) and is done in collaboration with the Ground-based remote sensing group of [TROPOS](https://www.tropos.de/en/), Germany.
+My MSc topic was Underwater Wide Field Optical Tomography of Sediment Resuspension.
+It was in collaboration with [VISEAON](https://www.viseaon.haifa.ac.il/), the Marine Imagine Lab of Prof. Tali Treibitz, Haifa University, Israel.